QR4.5.9 Testing The Theory

 5. Light collides.
 When high-energy photons at the Stanford Linear Accelerator hit an electron beam to accelerate it at almost the speed of light, some electrons knocked a photon back with enough energy to hit the photon behind it, giving matter pairs that a magnetic field pulled apart to detect (Burke et al., 1997).

-That extreme light colliding in a vacuum can give matter is a plausible prediction that can be tested by experiment.
-And if pure light alone can create matter, the boson-fermion divide of the standard model falls, as bosons can become fermions.
-The future of physics then lies in colliding light not matter, using light colliders not particle colliders.
+That extreme light colliding in a vacuum produces matter is a plausible prediction that can be tested by experiment.
+And if light can create matter, the boson-fermion divide of the standard model falls because bosons can produce fermions.

 Next